RCOSDP/weko/docs/developersguide/application-architecture.rst

 - **UI:** Flask application responsible for processing all user facing views.
 - **REST:** Flask application responsible for processing all REST API requests.

-The reason to split the frontend part of Invenio into two separate applications is partly
+The reason to split the frontend part of WEKO3 into two separate applications is partly

 - to be able to run the REST API in one domain (``api.example.org``) and the